BloraMc/BloraBencher/README.md

 # BloraBencher

-**BloraBencher** is a somewhat lightweight, CLI-based Windows application designed to benchmark, detect, and monitor your PC hardware effortlessly.
+**BloraBencher** is a portable, CLI-based Windows application designed to benchmark, detect, and monitor your PC hardware effortlessly.
 With BloraBencher, you can:

 - Benchmark your **CPU** and **GPU**
 - Monitor real-time **system performance**